francis-chris5/Funds/README.md

 ![pic_for_github_edit_entry](https://user-images.githubusercontent.com/50467171/120716224-ba506680-c493-11eb-8e84-9204faecde0d.jpg)

- The first of the tools is well underway and appears to be working
+ The first of the tools is well underway and appears to be working, I'm not happy with the layout but this was the first one I found where everything fit in the opening size of the main GUI and I was tired of moving boxes around by that point

 ![pics_for_github_revenueSplit](https://user-images.githubusercontent.com/50467171/121110003-931ecf80-c7da-11eb-95a8-b01f90e76e8a.jpg)